 Canada has one of the lowest proportions of public funding of all OECD countries.
-It is ranked 27th in terms of the proportion of public funding versus private funding.
+It is ranked 30th out of 36 OECD countries in terms of the proportion of public funding versus private funding in 2018.

 This table shows the average salaries for full-time university teachers by rank at doctoral, comprehensive and baccalaureate institutions in the United States.

-1.10 International Student Mobility and Foreign Students in Tertiary Education, Selected OECD Countries, 2016
+1.11 International Student Mobility and Foreign Students in Post-Secondary Education, 2019